Prakashgolusingh/prakashgolusingh/README.md

 Current Project:

-Currently, in my sixth semester, I'm actively working on a machine learning project focused on "Crop mapping using fused optical-radar dataset."
+Currently, in my sixth semester, I'm actively working on a remote sensing and machine learning related project focused on "Crop mapping using fused optical-radar dataset."

 Along with these, there were many extracurricular activities like i played many tournaments including cricket, football volleyball.
 And many other things...